+The reduced production of cortisol also helps, since it usually counteracts the effects of melanin and stops you from falling asleep.
 However, there’s more to it than just that.
 Optimal levels of serotonin also lead to the increased secretion of melatonin – the chemical that manages our sleep patterns.
 With the levels of melatonin increased our body feels sleepier and going to dreamland becomes much easier.

-The other effect has to with restricting your movement.
+The other effect has to do with restricting your movement.
 It’s quite difficult to move under weighted blankets, even when you’re awake.
-If you’re restless while trying to fall asleep, a weighted blanket will help to keep you in one place, thus allowing you to fall asleep faster.
+If you’re restless while trying to fall asleep, a weighted blanket will help to keep you in one place, allowing you to fall asleep faster.

 Moving while sleeping can also lead to a feeling of tiredness even after a full night of sleep – weighted blankets also help reduce that type of restlessness, thus improving the quality of your sleep.